prorev/prorev.github.io/_posts/2020-01-15-swift_strings.md

 One another consideration is needed.
 What if we have multiple white spaces and we would like to split with the white space as separator?

 Usually we ignore the white spaces, but there is an optional parameter `omittingEmptySubsequences`.
-If we may that to `false` the returned array will have empty space elements.
+If we set that to `false` the returned array will have empty space elements.

 By default, `omittingEmptySubsequences` is set to `true`.